MicrosoftDocs/dataexplorer-docs/data-explorer/web-results-grid.md

 ## Filter columns

-You can use one or more operators to filter the results of a column.
+To filter the results of a specific column, follow these steps:

-1. To filter a specific column, select the menu for that column.
+1. Select the menu for the column to filter.
 1. Select the filter icon.
 1. In the filter builder, select the desired operator.
-1. Type in the expression you wish to filter the column on.
+1. Type in the expression by which to filter the column.
 Results are filtered as you type.

     > [!NOTE]
     > The filter isn't case sensitive.

-1. To create a multi-condition filter, select a boolean operator to add another condition
+1. To create a multi-condition filter, select a boolean operator to add another condition.
 1. To remove the filter, delete the text from your first filter condition.

     :::image type="content" source="media/web-query-data/filter-column.gif" alt-text="GIF showing how to filter on a column in the Azure Data Explorer web U I.":::

 ## Run cell statistics

+To quickly calculate the **Average**, **Count**, **Min**, **Max**, and **Sum** for several rows, select the relevant numerical cells.
+For an example, do the following:

 1. Run the following query.